Magnet programs & CTE pathways

 • Finally, families should consider transportation changes.
 Bus rides to magnet schools can be longer than neighborhood schools and some magnet programs have unique transportation arrangements that should be considered

 Durham Public Schools magnet schools are governed by the DPS Board of Education, provide the required NC Standard Course of Study, and provide all qualifying students with full access to Academically and Intellectually Gifted (AIG/Advanced Academics) services, English Language Learner services, Exceptional Children's services (inclusion services at all schools and separate setting services centered at various magnet locations), and 504 accommodations.
-With the exception of our Cooperative Innovative High School early college programs (JDC Early College and MIddle College at DTCC), DPS magnet schools do not have academic or other application criteria.
+DPS magnet schools do not have academic or other application criteria.
 Any student residing in Durham County, within the designated geographic zone for each school, may apply.

 What magnet themes are available in Durham Public Schools?